klaytn/klaytn-service-sdk/packages/oracles-starter-kit/README.md

 ```

 ### Chainlink Request & Receive Data
 The APIConsumer contract has two tasks, one to request external data based on a set of parameters, and one to check to see what the result of the data request is.
-This contract needs to be funded with link first:
+This chainLinkApiData contract needs to be funded with link first:

 ```bash
 fundChainLinkApiData().then(result => console.log(result))
 ```
 > **WARNING**: `chainlink-plugin-fund-link` have not supported `baobab network`.
-You have to fund link manually
+You have to fund link manually to the deployed chainLinkApiData contract.
+Get deployed contracts list using `console.log(readDeployedContracts())` method.

 Once it's funded, you can request external data by passing in a number of parameters to the request-data task.
 The contract parameter is mandatory, the rest are optional